These crisp and crunchy gluten-free pesto flavored kale crackers are a cross between kale chips and seed crackers.

 We go through crackers pretty quickly at my house.
 Whether paired with a chunk of cheese, a swipe of dip, a spread of nut butter or just eaten plain, crackers are a pantry staple.

 And since so many store-bought gluten-free varieties are little more than nutritionally void starches and sugars I like to bake up my own homemade crackers when I can.
 Plus there’s something innately rewarding about making your own anyways.
-Lately it’s been these pesto kale seed crackers.
+Lately it’s been these kale crackers.

 What are kale crackers?